Purpose of Recertification

 Renewal of certification is accomplished by either:

-- Sitting for the appropriate AGNP, ENP, or FNP certification examination.
+- Sitting for the appropriate AGNP, ENP, FNP, or PMHNP certification examination.
 Recertification by examination is not an option for ANPs or GNPs.

 Conversion of ANP and GNP Dual-certified NPs